bentoml/BentoML/docs/source/integrations/triton.rst

 .. note::

-   Currently, the Triton integration requires one to setup the model repository manually.
+   If models are saved on the file system, using the Triton runner requires setting up the model repository explicitly through the `includes` key in the `bentofile.yaml`.

 From a developer perspective, remote invocation of Triton runners is similar to invoking any other BentoML runners.
 This means one can treat Triton as a standalone runtime.